rbjks/rbjks.github.io/CONTRIBUTING.md

 ```
 git push origin <Your-branch-name>
 ```
-Navigate to the original repository and make a pull request.
+Navigate to the original for of this repository and click on the branch you had commited to.
+Then click on Contribute to create a Pull Request i.e create a PR on Github.
+(Don't just hit the create a pull request button, you must write a PR message to clarify why and what are you contributing)

 #### In case of merge conflict fetch and merge from the remote repository .